 How it works:

-A five year "Contract of Family Participation" is tailored for each participant.
+Participants sign a five year "Contract of Family Participation" that is tailored for each participant and reflects their service plan.
 This contract outlines the participant's goals and describes the various work-related activities in which the participant agrees to participate.
 The participant is allowed to modify their goals as they gain more perspective on their future and gain more work experience.

 As the participant's income and rent share increases, an escrow account is established by the public housing agency in order to set aside funds for the participant at the end of the program.
-Upon successful completion of the program, the participant can use these funds for any purpose, such as homeownership, starting a business, paying off loans, or going back to school.
+Upon successful completion of the program, the participant can use these funds for any purpose, such as home ownership, starting a business, paying off loans, or going back to school.
 The participant is also able to access their escrow funds during the five year contract term as long as it is for work-related purposed, such as paying car insurance, buying a uniform or enrolling in a job-related course.
-Generally, midterm use of the escrow is limited, in order to ensure that funds are available for the participant when they have completed the program.
-The escrow funds are available to those participants who are employed and no longer have a need for public assistance.
-However, successful FSS graduates are still eligible to receive housing assistance.
+The escrow funds are available at graduation for participants who have met the goals of their contract and are employed and not receiving public assistance.
+Successful FSS graduates are still eligible to receive housing assistance.

 Who is eligible: